mapcrafter/mapcrafter/README.md

 * Better handling of corrupt world files
 * Added a fix using imagemagick in texture extraction script to prevent libpng warnings
 * Fixed bug with boost program options which made it unable to use paths containing spaces for the ``--config`` command line option
+* Fixed wrong error messages when loading configuration files (Mapcrafter tried to read not existing files and even directories if specified as configuration file)

 **v.1.5.2**